baijifeilong/IceSpringPySideStubs/README.md

 ## Features

-- Qt official documentations support
+- Qt official documents support
 - Qt signals support
 - More correct type annotations
 - Recognition of unknown method names
 - Better performance: one class one file
 - More editable: one class one file
 - Clean: all codes are well formatted
-- Direct link to Official Qt site
+- Direct link to the Official Qt site

 ## Known issues